boy12hoody/SimpleMVVMTodoApp/README.md

 <p align="center">
 A simple todo app based on MVVM architecture.<br>
 <i>Re-upload of the old project for demonstration purpose.
-  It was a part of the process of my learning Modern Android Development.
+  It was a part of my process of learning Modern Android Development.
-  This project has reached its end of life</i>
+  This project has reached its end of life.</i>
 </p>

 <p align="center">